 What is Interlibrary Loan?

-Interlibrary loan is a service that enables a user of one library to borrow books or receive copies of documents that are owned by another library.
-The user makes a request with their local library, which, acting as an intermediary, identifies owners of the desired item, places the request, receives the item, makes it available to the user, and arranges for its return.
-Although books and journal articles are the most frequently requested items, other materials that can be requested include book chapters, audio recordings, video recordings, sheet music, and microform.
+Interlibrary loan is a service that enables a user of one library to borrow materials or receive copies of documents that are owned by another library.
+Because of the Coronavirus, libraries currently are not loaning physical items to one another but continue to offer copies of articles and book chapters.
+The user makes a request with their local library, which, acting as an intermediary, identifies owners of the desired item, places the request, receives the item, and makes it available to the user.

 Via the ILL Request Form: